 I loved Lady Baillie's bedroom suite and dressing room area with it's big mirrors, freestanding dressing table and modern bathroom (modern for the time)!
 I could imagine her getting ready for one of her regular parties!
 In her bedroom is a beautiful vintage Louis Vuitton trunk that must have seen some travels in it's time!

-Leeds Castle is popular for weddings and some guests even get to stay in the main part of the castle, we saw one of the rooms ... there are eight state bedrooms furnished with antiques, art deco marble bathrooms and four poster beds with the most amazing views over the moat and parkland.
+Leeds Castle is a popular location for weddings.
+It's easy to see why.
+The grounds are a perfect backdrop for a dream wedding and any wedding photographer's dream.
+Some guests even get to stay in the main part of the castle.
+We saw one of the rooms - there are eight state bedrooms furnished with antiques, art deco marble bathrooms and four poster beds with the most amazing views over the moat and parkland.
 Imagine the history, the rooms were used by Lady Baillie for film stars, musicians, politicians and members of the royal family.

 The grounds and park are beautiful and we enjoyed walking around the moat and following the stream.
 We eventually ended up in the maze, now I haven't done a maze in forever but our friends had recommended it so in we went!
 It was so funny, we had absolutely no clue how to reach the grotto in the middle (and the way out)!
 After a lot of dead ends, and a lot of laughing, we cheated and followed some children that were being directed by parents who had made it up to the grotto view point!!
 We had to run to keep up with them though!
 Leeds Castle does make a fabulous day out for families, and grandchildren, they also have Falconry and an Adventure Playground.